You are here

 Lime recommendations for agronomic crops are included in routine soil test analyses.
 The lime recommendation is based on the buffer capacity of the particular soil.
 Buffer capacity is the soil’s natural ability to resist a change in pH.
 It is influenced by the soil’s capacity to exchange cations, which depends on the organic matter and clay minerals in the soil.
 Often soils with similar pH have different lime recommendations because their buffer capacity differs.

 Several types of lime are available in Mississippi, including calcitic, marls, and dolomitic.
 Marls are soft deposits of calcium carbonate and are usually very moist.
 Calcitic lime is very hard calcium carbonate.
 Dolomitic limestones contain both magnesium and calcium carbonates.
 Marls are quarried within Mississippi, but most calcitic and dolomitic limestones aren’t.
 The cost of transporting lime makes it expensive, so use good quality lime.
 Lime quality depends on how pure and fine it is.
 The law requires vendors of agricultural liming materials to submit samples for state testing of these two properties.
 Vendors must provide these results upon request.
-For more information on lime quality, see MSU Extension Information Sheet 1587 Agricultural Limestone’s Neutralizing Value.
+For more information on lime quality, see MSU Extension Service P3762 Agricultural Limestone’s Neutralizing Value.

 Nitrogen